elizerdim/entertainment-web-app/README.md

-# Challenge/Project Name (e.g. Frontend Mentor - Results summary component solution)
+# Entertainment Web App

-This is a solution to the [e.g. Results summary component challenge on Frontend Mentor](https://www.example.com).
+This is a solution to the [Entertainment web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/entertainment-web-app-J-UhgAW1X).

 ## Table of contents